ipopescu/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 ### Reacting to Events

 An application may parse each event needed for its use case and respond accordingly.
-Depending on its use case, the dApp may act on some events and not others, or it may act upon them all.
 Each event type contains additional data that might help decide whether to take action.
 For example, `TransactionAccepted` events contain the account's public key that submitted the transaction, the contract address, and more.
 This information can help determine how to proceed.

 <Tabs>